Home > Getting Pregnant > Am I pregnant?

-Weight loss and anorexia nervosa Being overweight Changes in medication, particularly contraception Some people say stress can delay a period, particularly if you are focussing on pregnancy The onset of the menopause A significant change in your lifestyle – such as changing from day to night shifts Illness.
+Weight loss and anorexia nervosa, being overweight, changes in medication, particularly contraception, some people say stress can delay a period, particularly if you are focussing on pregnancy, the onset of menopause, a significant change in your lifestyle – such as changing from day to night shifts and illness.

 If you think any of these may be causing a problem with your cycle, you should consult your doctor.

-Luckily, this inconvenient need for the conveniences reduces over time; the hCG levels gradually drop and the fetus moves up inside the pelvis after a few months, relieving – as it were – the pressure on your bladder.
+Luckily, this inconvenient need for the conveniences reduces over time; the hCG levels gradually drop and the foetus moves up inside the pelvis after a few months, relieving the pressure on your bladder.

 If you don’t usually have tender or swollen breasts before a period, this may be one of the most noticeable signs for you that you are pregnant.
 But if you often suffer from fluid retention before a period, you may mistake it for that.
 Other changes can occur to the breasts too, such as more visible veins, or dark spots and small lumps appearing around the nipple.

 In the very early stages of pregnancy, even before a bump appears, you may feel really tired and have little energy.
 This can be made worse by morning sickness.
 The changes in hormones and the amount of extra work your body is doing can really take it out of you.
-Frustratingly, this is often the most difficult period to get through, as you may not want to tell people why you’re so tired and you won’t get a seat on the train as your bump has not yet appeared!
+Frustratingly, this is often the most difficult period to get through, as you may not want to tell people why you’re so tired and maybe not feeling 100%.

 Morning sickness is a feature of many pregnancies, though it is not always in the mornings.
 The amount this affects you is again a bit of a lottery – some woman have no sickness at all, while others are so sick it is necessary for them to be admitted to hospital and put on a drip to keep up their fluid levels.
 If you are feeling sick it is another sign of pregnancy, especially if after a couple of hours of nausea you are then ravenous.
 If, however, you are sick over a period of a couple of days it could be due to a stomach infection.

 Mood swings are a common symptom of early pregnancy and again this is down to those pesky hormones.
-It might be wise to warn your partner that you may be especially touchy or moody at this time, so he knows to treat you with the extra special care you deserve!
+It might be wise to warn your partner that you may be especially touchy or moody at this time, so they know to treat you with the extra special care you deserve!